HoTT/Coq-HoTT/STYLE.md

 - `nrefine`, `srefine`, `snrefine`:
   Defined in `Basics/Overture`, these are shorthands for `notypeclasses refine`, `simple refine`, and `simple notypeclasses refine`.
+  It's good to avoid typeclass search if it isn't needed.

 - `rapply`, `nrapply`, `srapply`, `snrapply`:
   Defined in `Basics/Overture`, these tactics use `refine`,